rsksmart/rif-identity-services/docs/Deploy_prod.md

 > `REACT_APP_BACKOFFICE` must contain the DNS set for the issuer back office service (started on port 5101)

+#### IMPORTANT NOTE:

+If you don't use the default values provided for the `DB` and `LOGS` paths, please make sure to update also the right hand of `docker-compose.yml`'s `volumes` lines.
+They must be kept in sync

 ## Run docker

 1. Create dirs where the logs and dbs will be saved: